Abdul Rahman Ya'kub: Maintaining the position of Islam

-In order to empower the position of Islam in Sarawak, Abdul Rahman was responsible for the revision of Articles 4(1) and (2) into "The Yang di-Pertuan Agong shall be the head of religion of Islam in Sarawak" and "the Council Negri is empowered to make provisions for regulating Islamic affairs through a Council to advise the Yang di-Pertuan Agong".
+In order to empower the position of Islam in Sarawak, Abdul Rahman was responsible for the revision of Articles 4(1) and (2) of Constitution of the State of Sarawak into "The Yang di-Pertuan Agong shall be the head of religion of Islam in Sarawak" and "the Council Negri is empowered to make provisions for regulating Islamic affairs through a Council to advise the Yang di-Pertuan Agong".
 Such provisions enabled Council Negri to pass ordinance regarding the Islamic religious affairs.

 After 1968 East Malaysia Islamic Congress held in Kuching, Abdul Rahman established a state sponsored Islamic NGO in 1969 namely Angkatan Nahdatul Islam Bersatu (BINA) and became its first president until 1988.
-The NGO was later be renamed to Harakah Islamiah (HIKMAH) in 1994.
+The NGO was later renamed to Harakah Islamiah (HIKMAH) in 1994.
 Through this NGO, Rahman was able to hold various Islamic activities without going through the state agencies.
 This NGO was responsible for the conversions of thousands of natives and Chinese and was publicised through newspapers.
 Between 1973 and 1980, at least 2,236 cases of conversions were reported in newspapers.
 The mass conversions would be attended by Abdul Rahman himself and other Muslim ministers at his residence.
 The total number of conversions made by Abdul Rahman however, was less than the number of conversions made by Tun Mustapha in the neighbouring state of Sabah where the latter was believed to have converted a total of 95,000 Sabahans.
 Although some conversions are due to genuine belief in Islam, others viewed this as a way to get to political office, employments, or contracts from the government.
 For example, after a conversion ceremony of Ibans in Kuching, Abdul Rahman announced that a 40-door longhouse would be built by BINA for the new converts.
 In December 1978, Majlis Islam Bill was amended to enable for the establishment of syariah courts in Sarawak consisting of Supreme Syariah Court, the Appeal Court, and several courts of Kadi.
 Supreme Syariah Court and Appeal court was enforced throughout Sarawak while Courts of Kadi was enforced only in Kuching, Sibu, and Miri.
 The Majlis Islam (Amendment) Act was only enforced in on 1 January 1983.